gsbDBI/torch-choice/docs_src/intro.md

 3. `session_obs` $\in \mathbb{R}^{S \times K_{session}}$: session observable such as whether the purchase was made on weekdays.
 4. `price_obs` $\in \mathbb{R}^{S \times I \times K_{price}}$, price observables are values depending on **both** session and item such as the price of item.

-Please note that we consider these four types as **definitions** of observable types, the type of an observable is defined by its variation instead of the actual meaning of the observable.
+Please note that we consider these four types as **definitions** of observable types.
+For example, whenever a variable is user-specific, then we call it an `user_obs`.
+This package defines observables in the above way so that the package can easily track the variation of variables and handle these observable tensors correctly.

+#### Note on the `Price` Observable
+The `price_obs` term might look confusing at the first glance.
+As mentioned above, price-observables are defined to be these observables depending on both session and item.
 If an observable depends on both session and item, it is called a *price observable* no matter if it is related to the actual price or not.

+For example, in the context of online shopping, the shipping cost depends on both the item (i.e., the item purchased) and the session (i.e., when and where you purchase).
+In this case, the shipping cost observable is a price-observable but it's not an actual price.

-Additionally, the actual price of an item might not change across sessions; in this case the *price* is called an *item observable*.
+Conversely, the actual price of an item might not change across sessions.
+For example, a 10-dollar Amazon gift card costs 10 dollars regardless of the session; in this case the *price* variable is in fact an *item observable* as it *only* depends on the item.

 ### A Toy Example
 Suppose we have a dataset of purchase history from two stores (Store A and B) on two dates (Sep 16 and 17), both stores sell {apple, banana, orange} (`num_items=3`) and there are three people came to those stores between Sep 16 and 17.